 What is considered critical care medicine?

-If you’re curious to learn more about what critical care medicine is and what it involves, then keep reading.
+Keep reading if you’re curious to learn more about critical care medicine and what it involves.

 What Is Critical Care?